Optimization of an Explicit, Deterministic Formula for All Prime Numbers

 Upper Bound (Axler, 2017/2019)

-For sufficiently large i, the following proven explicit estimate holds:
+, the proven estimate holds:

 Algorithmic Optimization